amir-ben-shimol/book-shuffle-app/README.md

 ## CI/CD Setup

 -   **GitHub Actions**: Used for continuous integration and continuous deployment (CI/CD).
 The workflow checks code conventions based on the linter configurations.

+## Storybook

+-   **Storybook**: Configured for all UI components, providing an interactive environment for developing and testing components in isolation.
+To start Storybook, run `pnpm storybook`.

+## Testing

+-   **Jest**: Used for unit and integration testing.
+Tests are written for all components and features to ensure correctness and reliability.
+To run tests, use `pnpm test:storybook`.

 ## Screenshots